dadadei/yuan-aws-website/README.md

 ## License

 This project is licensed under the MIT License.
 Feel free to use and modify the code.
-See the LICENSE file for more details.
+See the [LICENSE](https://opensource.org/license/mit) for more details.

 ---